-Nursing schools in Delaware prepare students for a wide variety of careers in healthcare.
+Nursing schools in Delaware prepare students for a variety of careers in healthcare.
 Some graduates work in specialized areas, such as patient addiction, genetic disorders, rehabilitation treatment, or public health education.
-Others work closely with patients to assess their health conditions and administer medicine and treatment.
-In hospital settings, nurses play an integral role assisting doctors in medical procedures.
+Others work closely with patients to assess their health conditions and administer treatment.
+In hospital settings, nurses assist doctors in medical procedures.

-The Bureau of Labor Statistics projects the nursing field will grow 15% over the next nine years.
-Delaware ranks in the top three states for the highest number of employed registered nurses and offers RNs the highest pay in the country.
-You can complete an online BSN, MSN, or RN to BSN degree program in Delaware to enhance your job prospects in the healthcare field.
+The Bureau of Labor Statistics (BLS) projects the nursing field to grow 15% through 2026.
+Delaware ranks in the top three states for the highest number of employed registered nurses (RNs) and offers RNs the highest pay in the country.
+You can complete an online BSN, MSN, or RN-to-BSN program in Delaware to enhance your job prospects in the healthcare field.

 How to Become a Nurse in Delaware

-Most professionals seeking a career in nursing undergo similar training in order to meet industry standards.
+Most professionals seeking a career in nursing undergo similar training to meet industry standards.
 Some details regarding training, job placement, and advancement vary by state.
-Delaware requires a $200 fee for licensure.
+Delaware requires a fee for licensure.
 Additional fees depend on the type of licensure and degree held by the applicant.
-While pursuing your online nursing degree, teachers and advisors will help you meet the requirements of your chosen state of employment.
+While pursuing your online nursing degree, teachers and advisers can help you meet your state's requirements.

-As with other states, BSN programs at nursing schools in Delaware are often considered preparatory degrees for students wishing to pursue a master’s degree (MSN).
-Those who plan to teach at the college or university level will need a doctoral degree in nursing (DNP).
+As with other states, BSN programs at nursing schools in Delaware are preparatory degrees for students aiming to pursue a master’s degree (MSN).
+Those who plan to teach at the college or university level need a doctoral degree in nursing (DNP).

-Choosing an online nursing degree program can save time and money.
-Plus, enrolling in nursing school online in Delaware allows for flexible scheduling.
-Ensure you have completed required prerequisites before applying to an online nursing degree program.
-Previous coursework in microbiology, chemistry, and statistics is generally required.
+Choosing an online nursing degree can save time and money.
+Enrolling in nursing school online in Delaware allows for flexible scheduling.
+Typically, prerequisite coursework in microbiology, chemistry, and statistics is required for acceptance.

-Some nursing schools in Delaware offer optional internships to help students transition from the online classroom to hands-on work experience.
-Clinical rotations, however, are required to earn an online nursing degree.
-Online RN programs in Delaware usually require two to three years of full-time study.
-Some online nursing colleges in Delaware offer an RN to BSN degree, which helps students earn a bachelor’s degree after they obtain licensure.
+Some nursing schools in Delaware offer optional internships to help students transition from the online classroom to hands-on experience.
+In-person clinical rotations are required to earn an online nursing degree.
+Online RN programs in Delaware usually require two-three years of full-time study.
+Some online nursing colleges in Delaware offer an RN-to-BSN degree, which helps students earn a bachelor’s degree after they obtain licensure.

 While the coursework to earn an online nursing degree constitutes a large part of exam preparation, students can also prepare by becoming familiar with the test format and procedures.
-The National Council of State Boards of Nursing offers educational videos and resources to help students prepare for licensure exams.
-In Delaware, the fee is $200 to take the exam.
-Attending a nursing school in Delaware and obtaining licensure does not guarantee employment, but healthcare professionals with a degree and licensure are the strongest candidates for job opportunities.
+The National Council of State Boards of Nursing offers videos and resources to prepare students for licensure exams.
+Attending a nursing school in Delaware and obtaining licensure does not guarantee employment, but healthcare professionals with these credentials are strong candidates for job opportunities.